vsbron/bronflix-2024-react/README.md

 # BroNflix

-This project reimagines a Netflix-inspired application using modern technologies, providing an interactive platform for exploring movies, shows, and actors.
+This is a Netflix-inspired application built with modern technologies, providing an interactive platform for exploring movies, shows, and actors.

+It features an index page, as well as separate pages for movies, shows, and people, along with additional technical pages.
+Key functionalities include dynamic content from the TMDB API, a sleek and responsive UI, and intuitive navigation.

+---

 ## Contents